 Click the item title to open the detailed record, then under 'Links & Availability' click the mark as broken button to the right of the link that is broken.

 Use the Student Discussion at the list level to comment on the list as a whole.
-To comment on a specific citation, click its title and use the Student Discussion in the right hand panel to discuss or ask a question about that specific item.
-Comments can be seen by other students and teaching staff.
+To comment about a specific reading, click its title and use the Student Discussion in the right hand panel to discuss or ask a question about that specific item.
+Comments are public and can be seen by other students and teaching staff.

 If there is a PDF in your reading list, such as a scanned book chapter, you can highlight sections of text and add comments using the speech bubble icon.
 If public annotations are enabled by your subject coordinator, you can choose whether your comment is public (visible to other staff and students) or private (only for your reference).
 If public annotations are not enabled, you will not see the Public or Private radio buttons and your comment will automatically be private.
 Note: A downloaded copy of the PDF will not show any comments that you or others have made.